Processes of River Erosion, Transport, and Deposition

 Terrestrial Animations This set of animations from the Community Surface Dynamics Modeling System (CSDMS) group contains 16 movies of various river processes.
 Movies include meander formation, floodplain evolution, floods, river engineering, landscape evolution, dams and more.

-Saltation Closeup, Kansas State University (more info) This QuickTime movie illustrates stream bed load transport.
+Saltation Closeup, Kansas State University ( This site may be offline. ) This QuickTime movie illustrates stream bed load transport.
 The process of saltation is especially apparent.
 Note how the collision of one grain will set another into motion.
 Because the animation can be paused and rewound, it is easy to view saltation.

 Modes of Sediment Transport, McGraw Hill (more info) A Flash animation shows the various forms of stream sediment transport like sliding, rolling, saltation, suspension, and dissolved load.
 Access the animation by clicking on the " Modes of Sediment Transport" link.

-Stream Deposition Patterns, Exploring Earth (more info) This Flash animation reveals deposition patterns associated with a river flowing into a lake.
+Stream Deposition Patterns, Exploring Earth ( This site may be offline. ) This Flash animation reveals deposition patterns associated with a river flowing into a lake.
 Gravel is deposited closest to shore, with sand and clay sized sediments laid down with decreasing flow velocities.
 Note that individual clay particles (which are visible in this animation) are too small to be seen without a powerful microscope.

 Graded Stream, Wiley This Flash animation, with accompanying audio, loads slowly but this is a worthwhile portrayal of the graded stream concept.
 The relationship between flow, erosion, and deposition is depicted for a steep and gentle stream profile.
 The graded stream concept is also applied for a flood scenario.